 - Projects are "children"(Ps.
 127:3-5) of your conception (ideals, plans, designs), time, conscious efforts, and investment of other resources.

-- God is "nameless" because it isn't a man-made concept, but rather, the beyondness that informs growth, origin, and development successfully, despite systems of constraint and oppression, stupidity and trails unfair to humanity.
+- God is "nameless" because it isn't a man-made concept, but rather, the beyondness that informs growth, origin, and development successfully, despite systems of constraint and oppression, stupidity and inhumane judgment.

 We all need "many friends" in life... and focusing on being friendly, including foremost being friendly to our own ego and self-image, is the prime way to create both human and habitual "friends" (or eternal habitations, in the latter case).

 I had a longer rant in mind but I am learning that those long rants take days to transcribe, so, this is what I can afford right now.

 Hope the poem (druggle/dhrgen), references, and notes are of benefit, in any case.

 Also, I keep tweaking it every time I re-read it.
 When I do projects for others, I'm naturally constrained by the fact that I'm charging per time (or demi-time, rather), but for my own projects, they can creep along forever if I don't restrain myself.
 So this variant is different from the first one I posted, but hopefully better and changed in ways you'd hardly notice.